rksm/org-ai/README.md

 }
 ```

+For some prompt ideas see for example [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).

 When generating images using the `:image` flag, images will appear underneath the ai block inline.
 Images will be stored (together with their prompt) inside `org-ai-image-directory` which defaults to `~/org/org-ai-images/`.

 ### Image variation